XAITK/xaitk-saliency/docs/introduction.rst

    original input whose output we're trying to explain.

-2) The AI algorithm's responses to these additional questions will somehow "add up" to an explanation for the answer to the original input.
+2) The AI algorithm's responses to these additional questions will somehow "add up" to an explanation for the original output.

-The XAITK-Saliency package deals with image-based AI; black box XAI for images typically generate the "related questions" by **image perturbation** techniques.
+The xaitk-saliency package deals with image-based AI; black-box XAI for images typically generate the "related questions" by **image perturbation** techniques.
 These repeatedly change or partially obscure the input image to create new images to run through the AI,